Best things to do in Florence in 3 days?

 Check out here for more information click on the link.

 Having an Ice Cream in Florence

-Grom I think it must be the best known, it is very close to the Duomo, the ice creams really, is that they are very good, but you are in the center so get ready for the price of the ice cream!
+Grom I think is the best known ice cream parlour; it is very close to the Duomo and the ice creams are really good, but you are in the center of the city so be ready for the price of the ice cream!

 There are also very good ice creams “oltrarno” crossing some of the bridges there are some ice cream shops with better prices than in the center and some ice creams that have nothing to envy to those of Grom.

 If you are going to stay several days and want to take the best ice cream in the world, you have to go to San Gimignano.
 It is a village that is very close to Florence and has a couple of ice cream shops that have been awarded as the best Ice Cream in the world! besides being a very picturesque village with many towers.